grayleonard/schoenberg/README.md

 ##Description

 Schoenberg is a music generator using Markov Models.
 It works in two stages: first, existing MIDI files are compiled into a designated corpus, which contains all the notes in sequential order.
-Second, a Markov-based random song is generated using a designated corpus.
+Second, a Markov-based random song is generated using the corpus.

 ##Requirements